Hungreeee/Reddit-Realtime-Streaming-Pipeline/README.md

 It utilizes the Python Reddit API Wrapper (PRAW) to crawl live comments from a subreddit to distribute them into Kafka as streams.
 The streams are then processed in PySpark, and the processed data are written to a Cassandra cluster.
 Finally, Streamlit reads the data from Cassandra and displays them on a GUI.

-The main streaming pipeline is designed towards simplicity and effectiveness.
+The streaming pipeline is designed towards simplicity and effectiveness.
 It is deployed using Docker and docker-compose.

 ## Structure